 \section{Acknowledgements}

-This work is partly supported by the National Key R$\&$D Program of China (Grant No. 2022YFE0116800), the National Natural Science Foundation of China (Nos.
+This work is partly supported by the International Cooperation Projects of the National Key R$\&$D Program of China (Grant No. 2022YFE0127300), the National Natural Science Foundation of China (Nos.
 11933008 and 12103084), the Basic Research Project of Yunnan Province (Grant Nos.
 202201AT070092 and 202301AT070352), the Science Foundation of Yunnan Province (No. 202401AS070046), and the Yunnan Revitalization Talent Support Program.
 Funding for the TESS mission is provided by the NASA Explorer Program.
 The Gaia Survey is a cornerstone mission of the European Space Agency.
 We thank the TESS and Gaia teams for their support and hard work.
-We are grateful to the anonymous referee for reviewing this manuscript.
+We are grateful to the anonymous referee for many heuristic comments that helped to improve this manuscript.